Antisemitism at NYU and Jewish Identity in Antisemitic Times

 In December 2022, politicians, President Biden, and celebrities began to publicly condemn antisemitism.
 With NPR, CNN, and Fox News talking about antisemitism, I began to wonder if and where these hard and necessary conversations were occurring within NYU.
 While Jews are left out of the university’s demographic data entirely, Hillel estimates that Jews reflect approximately 11.8% of NYU’s undergraduate student body and 19.1% of the graduate student body (2023), each student carrying unique definitions of antisemitism, views on Zionism, and beliefs.
 But where are discussions of these subjects occurring?
 Mostly in their interior dialogues…until now.

-Based on my fourty interviews with Jewish faculty, students, and professors at NYU in 2022, most agree that the conflation of Judaism with Zionism must be addressed; however, 80% of professors interviewed clearly state that the classroom is not the place to discuss individual beliefs or jewish identity.
+Based on my forty interviews with Jewish faculty, students, and professors at NYU in 2022, most agree that the conflation of Judaism with Zionism must be addressed; however, 80% of professors interviewed clearly state that the classroom is not the place to discuss individual beliefs or Jewish identity.
 But, if not on a university campus, where is the place to have these conversations?

 When asked, several students shared that “being Jewish has nothing to do with Israel,” and felt strongly that we should separate Judaism and Israel.
 Many students and faculty identified themselves as part of “a generation of people working to disconnect the two,” admitting it is hard to define where the line of separation exists, even if you are Jewish.